Eschatologue/CM_wiki/docs/class/paladin/glory.md

 You can empower yourself with the legends— whether true or exaggerated—of your great deeds.
 As a Bonus Action, you gain the following benefits for 10 minutes.
 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

-&emsp; ***Charismatic***.
+***Charismatic***.
 You are blessed with an otherworldly presence, gaining advantage on all Charisma checks.

-&emsp; ***Saving Throw Reroll.*** If you fail a saving throw, you can use your reaction to reroll it.
+***Saving Throw Reroll.*** If you fail a saving throw, you can use your reaction to reroll it.
 You must use this new roll.

-&emsp; ***Uneerring Strike.*** Once on each of your turns when you make a weapon attack and miss, you can cause that attack to hit instead.
+***Uneerring Strike.*** Once on each of your turns when you make a weapon attack and miss, you can cause that attack to hit instead.